• Menu

 That’s some very surface level about epidurals — be sure to join me in The Online Prenatal Class for Couples to learn everything you need to know to have a confident hospital delivery!

-And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
+Want to do a vibe check before diving into the whole thing with me? — check out my free labor pro tips.
 It’s your first step toward getting in the driver’s seat of your birth.

 Hopefully that helped answer your questions about when you can get an epidural.
 If you have questions you can always leave them in the comments!